-Coleen Carey is a Chicago native and Oregon resident for the past decade.
+Coleen Carey is a Chicago native and Oregon resident for nearly 20 years.
 She and her husband Jim have two children, including her elementary school-aged daughter who experiences a developmental disability.
 Her business career spans 20+ years in telecommunications, consumer products, and high technology and she holds an MBA from Notre Dame.
-Coleen is a 2010 graduate of Partners in Policymaking class, and is passionate about the importance of the inclusion of children with disabilities in their schools and communities.
+Coleen is a 2010 graduate of Partners in Policymaking class and is passionate about the importance of the inclusion of children with disabilities in their schools and communities.

 Elliott Dale – Treasurer.
 Read bio

 Mary Hart Read bio

 Mary Hart was born in Chicago and raised in a northern suburb of the city.
 She relocated to Oregon to attend Willamette University, and moved to Portland after graduating.
 At Meriwether Group, a business acceleration and boutique investment firm, Mary oversees every aspect of operations, including financial and regulatory controls, as well as managing all branding, marketing, and client relationships.
 She provides administrative leadership, innovation, and vision while also assisting the Founder and CEO.
 Previously she held an important position at Lewis & Clark Law School’s continuing legal education department, and served as a paralegal assistant at Portland’s law firm Stoll Berne.
 Though she does not have a direct association to disability, she is a very active advocate for the inclusion of people and families in the community that experience disability.